inem/little-dudes-notation/README.md

 1. You can use colors to identify classes from different layers of abstractions, or classes of specific namespace.

 2. Code coverage, code performance (Big-O notation), churn rate, vulnerabilities, any code complexity metrics can be easily reflected on bodies of the dudes.

+## Limitations

+It was developed for Ruby language, but it can be modified to reflect rules of other Languages.
+For example, for statically typed languages "tube-fingers" would have different shapes, and only accept arguments of the same shape.